 If (and this is presumably a rare scenario), the new owner offers to extend or renew a tenant’s lease on a rent-controlled basis and the tenant declines that offer, then no relocation fee need be paid, and the owner may act to obtain possession of the apartment at the expiration of the existing lease and upon proper advance notice (under state and federal law).

-Notice to Affected Tenants
+Notice to Tenants Affected by Chicago Foreclosure

 No later than 21 days after a new owner acquires a residential property through foreclosure, it is required to make a “good faith effort to ascertain the identities and addresses of all tenants” at the foreclosed property and notify each of them that, under certain circumstances, they may be eligible for relocation assistance.
 The exact wording of the notice is set forth in the ordinance, so there’s really nothing left to the new owner’s imagination.
 The notice apprises the tenants of their rights and spells out the penalties for non-compliance.